Hi, my name is Mike Simonsen, and I am a hopeless variable star junkie.

 What is a variable star junkie?
 A person who is willing to brave the elements and sleep deprivation, while investing substantial sums of money, time and spousal permission units to observe stars that, for a variety of reasons, fluctuate in brightness on timescales of minutes, hours, days or years.
 Once addicted, the VS junkie can never get enough telescope time and spends much of his day fretting over the weather, planning observing sessions, analyzing data, organizing variable star charts, surfing the web and reading books on variable star related topics.

-I own a private astronomical observatory that houses two computerized 12" f/10 Schmidt-Cassegrain telescopes.
+I own a private astronomical observatory that houses a computerized 14" f/10 Schmidt-Cassegrain telescope.
 I observe every clear or partly clear night, averaging about 100 nights per year.
-Since 1998, I have submitted over 86,000 observations to the American Association of Variable Star Observers (AAVSO).
+Since 1998, I have submitted over 95,000 observations to the American Association of Variable Star Observers (AAVSO).

 The AAVSO is a worldwide organization of amateur and professional astronomers who are interested in the study of variable stars.
 Its purpose is to collect, archive, analyze and publish variable star observations, and to make these observations available to professional astronomers, researchers, and educators.